ropensci/tidync/cran-comments.md

-## tidync 0.1.1
+## tidync 0.2.0

-* Clarified Description.
-* Added examples.
-* Removed cat and print calls.

-Thanks!
+Hello, this is a little early for an update, but I hoped to fix some confusing documentation problems.
+This updates should also remove the Solaris errors on CRAN checks.

+Thank you.

 ## Test environments
-* local Ubuntu 18.04 install, R 3.5.3
+* local Ubuntu 18.04 install, R 3.6.0
 * ubuntu 14.04 (on travis-ci)
-* win-builder (devel and release)
+* win-builder (devel)

 ## R CMD check results

-0 errors | 0 warnings | 1 note
+0 errors | 0 warnings | 0 notes

-* This is a new release.